biosimulators/Biosimulators_pyNeuroML/docs-src/installation.rst

 Installation instructions
 =========================

-BioSimulators-pyNeuroML is available as a command-line program and as a command-line program encapsulated into a Docker image.
+BioSimulators-pyNeuroML is available as three command-line programs and three command-line programs encapsulated into three Docker images.

 Command-line program
 --------------------